kubernetes/cloud-provider-vsphere/README.md

 This repository provides tools and scripts for building and testing `Kubernetes cloud-controller-manager` for vSphere.
 The project is under development and should not be used in production.

-The in-tree vSphere cloud provider code is located within the [Kubernetes repository](https://github.com/kubernetes/kubernetes/tree/master/pkg/cloudprovider/providers/vsphere).
-If you want to create issues or pull requests for the in-tree cloud provider, please go to the Kubernetes repository](https://github.com/kubernetes/kubernetes).
+The in-tree vSphere cloud provider code is located within the [Kubernetes repository](https://github.com/kubernetes/kubernetes/tree/master/staging/src/k8s.io/legacy-cloud-providers/vsphere).
+If you want to create issues or pull requests for the in-tree cloud provider, please go to the [Kubernetes repository](https://github.com/kubernetes/kubernetes).

 There is ongoing work for refactoring cloud providers out of the upstream repository.
-For more details, please check [this KEP](https://github.com/kubernetes/enhancements/blob/master/keps/sig-cloud-provider/0002-cloud-controller-manager.md).
+For more details, please check [this KEP](https://github.com/kubernetes/enhancements/blob/master/keps/sig-cloud-provider/20180530-cloud-controller-manager.md).

 ## Building the cloud provider